What is MMC: Full Form, Course Duration, Admission 2026, Colleges, Syllabus, Salary & Scope

 - While pursuing his degree, you will study many businesses such as advertising and media.

-Majority of the universities do not require a prior degree in either Media or even Journalism which also helps students who are coming from non-media backgrounds.
+Most of the universities do not require a prior degree in either Media or even Journalism which also helps the students who are coming from non-media backgrounds.
 Admission is generally based on an entrance exam, which assesses general knowledge, aptitude, and writing skills rather than subject-specific knowledge, ensuring a level playing field for all applicants.

 Yes, it is absolutely possible to apply for a Masters in Mass Communication with no experience in media or even journalism because most of the MMC programs are designed for graduates who are coming from different stream and this don;t always have any experience.